What Are Whales Doing With Costco Wholesale

 Volume & Open Interest Development

+In terms of liquidity and interest, the mean open interest for Costco Wholesale options trades today is 861.38 with a total volume of 1,808.00.

-Below, we can observe the evolution of the volume and open interest of calls and puts, respectively, for all of Costco Wholesale's whale activity within a strike price range from $450.0 to $555.0 in the last 30 days.
+In the following chart, we are able to follow the development of volume and open interest of call and put options for Costco Wholesale's big money trades within a strike price range of $480.0 to $625.0 over the last 30 days.

 Costco Wholesale Option Volume And Open Interest Over Last 30 Days